lanl-aea/turbo-turtle/docs/user.rst

 ****************

 |PROJECT| was originally written using Abaqus as the backend modeling and meshing software.
 Most of the interface
-options and descriptions use the Abaqus modeling concepts and jargon.
+options and descriptions use Abaqus modeling concepts and language.
 See the :ref:`turbo_turtle_cli` documentation for additional subcommands and options.

 Three-dimensional sphere